 Long was the rein of the DHT11 temperature and humidity sensor as a main component in ESPHome and other DIY projects.
-But is it time we started considering newer and potentially better sensors?
+But is it time makers started considering newer and potentially better sensors?
 How does the cheap DHT11 hold up against the more modern competition?
-Read on to find out which digital temperature and humidity sensor you should be using in your future ESPHome projects.
+Read on to find out.

 The DHT11 is a very basic and ultra-low-cost temperature and humidity sensor.
-It uses a capacitive humidity sensor and a thermal resistor (thermistor) to measure the temperature and a very basic chip converts the analog signal in to a digital one.
+It uses a capacitive humidity sensor and a thermal resistor (thermistor) to measure the temperature, and a very basic chip converts the analogue signal in to a digital one.
 A thermistor’s resistance changes ever so slightly with temperature.
 However, that change is miniscule and difficult to measure.

 Additionally, the DHT11 only has a resolution of 1 °C (meaning it can only tell the temperature in whole numbers and not fractions).
 The DHT11 doesn’t do much better when sensing the relative humidity, where it can be up to ±5％ off the actual relative humidity.